top of page

 Blend of History and Beauty

 Tavira is recorded as being in the eastern part of the Algarve, and most definitely, it can be described as a town with so much history with fishing.
-Tavira has some of Europe's best qualities, such as the natural views, the old trading centre with granite sidewalks and cobblestone streets, the Roman bridge, and the medieval castle, to name a few.
+Tavira boasts some of Europe's finest qualities, including stunning natural views, a historic old town with granite sidewalks and cobblestone streets, a Roman bridge, and a medieval castle, to name a few.
 They are the River, passing through the town and enhancing its natural beauty.

 Fishing and Beyond

 Due to the sea near the place, it has been a dominant fishing village, and the people of this town depend on the sea.
 Another attraction that strongly connects with the town's past is a fish market, where you can buy seafood of almost all types.
-The nearby Ria Formosa Natural Park is also a preferred destination for fishing and watching birds.
+The nearby Ria Formosa Natural Park is also a popular destination for fishing and bird-watching.

 Must-Visit Spots